ryanegis/support-portal/docs/Configuration/Backups.md

  Configuring cloud backups
 --------------------------

-Cloud backups let you back up the PaperTrail file repository (and optionally the PaperTrail database) in near real time to the Amazon S3 cloud (http://aws.amazon.com/s3/).
+Cloud backups lets you back up the PaperTrail file repository (and optionally the PaperTrail database) in near real time to the Amazon S3 cloud (http://aws.amazon.com/s3/).